martijnc/phpwebsockets/README.md

 ==============
 PHP WebSockets is a PHP library that implements the latest version of the WebSockets protocol.
 The [WebSockets protocol](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-10) is currently being standardized by the IETF.
-With WebSockets a client (e.g a browser) and a server set up a two-way communcation channel with little overhead compared to a XMLHttpRequest or long polling.
+With WebSockets, a client (e.g.: a browser) and a server can set up a two-way communication channel with little overhead compared to a XMLHttpRequest or long polling.

 The current version of this library doesn't has a `WebSocketClient` yet.